2006 SunTrust Indy Challenge: Race

 Hornish Jr. maintained the first position as the race restarted on lap 72 and amassed a 4.7-second lead over Castroneves by the 111th lap.
 Meanwhile, Kanaan, who was running in the fourth position, pulled off the track on lap 109 and confirmed his retirement from the race two laps later on account of a malfunctioning gear shift cable.
 On the 140th lap, Andretti overtook Castroneves for the second position.
 Eleven laps later, the third caution was displayed when debris was spotted in the second turn.
 Under the caution period, all drivers elected to make pit stops for new tires and fuel; some teams, including that of Hornish Jr., also made wing adjustments.
 Herta exited his pit stall while his fuel hose was still attached, sparking a small fire that was quickly extinguished.
 Franchitti's quick pit stop allowed him to advance from sixth to second.

 After racing resumed on lap 164, Hornish Jr. continued his dominant pace, though he was steadily pursued by Franchitti.
 By virtue of lapped drivers, however, Hornish Jr. opened his gap over Franchitti to 7.6 seconds by lap 235.
 Meanwhile, Meira made an abrupt charge to the front of the field; he first passed Andretti for fourth place on lap 226 after Andretti oversteered and nearly spun exiting the second turn, then moved to third by overtaking Castroneves five laps later.
 Castroneves, meanwhile, began losing several positions after air pressure in his right-rear tire depleted.
 On the 240th lap, Wheldon's fuel tank ran dry because of a short pit stop on lap 153, forcing him to concede fifth place and enter pit road for a splash of fuel.
 Meira continued his late-race surge on lap 246 by steering to the inside on the front stretch and taking the second position from Franchitti, nearly driving into the grass in the process.

 Seconds after Meira accomplished the pass, Castroneves' right-rear tire finally blew, triggering the fourth (and final) caution which proceeded in the final four laps.
 Hornish Jr. maintained his lead during the caution period and drove to his sixteenth IndyCar victory and second of the season, following his win in the Indianapolis 500 the month prior.
 Meira finished second for the sixth time in his career, ahead of Franchitti in third, Andretti in fourth, and Sharp in fifth.
 Herta, Scheckter, Carpenter, Wheldon, and Castroneves completed the top ten finishers and Dixon, Matsuura, Rice, Cheever, Patrick, Lazier, and Giaffone were the last of the classified finishers.
 The race had four cautions for 34 laps, a record-low amount for the series at the track, and one lead change among two drivers.
-Hornish Jr. led the final 212 laps en route to victory, marking the most amount of consecutive laps ever led in a single IndyCar Series race.
+Hornish Jr. led the final 212 laps en route to victory, marking the most consecutive laps ever led in a single IndyCar Series race.